nodetool-ai/nodetool/docs/nodes/replicate/image/analyze.md

 - **image**: Input image (ImageRef)
 - **top_p**: When decoding text, samples from the top p percentage of most likely tokens; lower to ignore less likely tokens (float)
 - **prompt**: Prompt to use for text generation (str | None)
 - **history**: List of earlier chat messages, alternating roles, starting with user input.
-Include <image> to specify which message to attach the image to. (list | None)
+Include <image> to specify which message to attach the image to. (list)
 - **max_tokens**: Maximum number of tokens to generate.
 A word is generally 2-3 tokens (int)
 - **temperature**: Adjusts randomness of outputs, greater than 1 is random and 0 is deterministic (float)